-The way in which you show your rental property to prospects is important.
-Avoid walking from room to room stating the obvious.
-Instead, point out certain benefits of your rental unit's unique or special features.
-Just don't oversell the product and talk fast like a late-night TV used car salesman.
-Ultimately, the best technique for showing your rental property is letting the property show itself, as I explain in Chapter 9.
+The way in which you show your property to prospects is important.
+Avoid walking from room to room, stating the obvious.
+Instead, point out certain benefits of your unit's unique or special features.
+Just don't oversell the product and talk fast, like a late-night cable infomercial.
+Ultimately, the best technique for showing your property is letting the property itself make the right impression, as I explain in Chapter 9.